DanParkinson/project-4-django/AGILE.md

 - account_update view needs creating.
 - import a form model to allow users to submit their new details
+- Users can change their passwords.

 Still needs to be done
-- users can change their password
 - users can delete their account and all reservations
 - registration form is now outdated because of user login credentials
 - nav bar is untidy
--

 Potentialy add
-- reset password
+- reset password via email
 - email confirmation on login
-- email confimration of password change
 -